 Any medical cost related to your accident may be recoverable.
 This includes:

 - Ambulance transport

-Our team will seek compensation for all accident-related medical expenses.
+Our team will seek compensation for all of your accident-related medical expenses.

 Pain and Suffering

-Pain and suffering refers to non-economic losses from your accident.
-This may include traumatic memories, lost quality of life, psychological conditions, and other types of harm.
+Pain and suffering may refer to several non-economic losses from your accident.
+Pain and suffering can include traumatic memories, lost quality of life, psychological conditions, and other types of harm.

 Lost Income and Earning Power